ckkhot/ckkhot/README.md

 I'm currently spending my days ideating growth strategies and nights shipping open source AI products.
 With a prior MBA and a recent Masters, I possess a rare combination of a generalist's breadth with a specialist's depth.

-I thrive at the intersection of **AI, product, and analytics** so after successfully navigating the tides of the corporate landscape across agency, media, and tech enterprises, I'm now keen to explore mutual growth opportunities with startups in the Bay Area for the summer.
+I thrive at the intersection of **AI, product, and marketing** so after successfully navigating the tides of the corporate landscape across agency, media, and tech enterprises, I'm now keen to explore mutual growth opportunities with startups in the Bay Area for the summer.

 Let’s connect and co-create what’s next.